TRT and Fertility

 You may be thinking about starting TRT, but perhaps you want to have a family sometime in the near future?
-Perhaps you’ve heard that having testosterone replacement therapy and fertility isn’t possible?
-You want to sort all of these life-destroying symptoms but you also want a family when the time comes.
+You may have heard that having TRT and fertility isn’t possible?
+But you want to sort all of these life-destroying symptoms and you also want a family when the time comes.

 Before you lose hope and resign yourself to a life of grumpiness and depression – unable to have sexual relations, mounting stress and a growing midriff by the day – read ahead, is TRT as bad for fertility as you think?
 And if so, what can I do about it?

 The ADAM questionnaire has been shown to have 88% sensitivity in testing for low testosterone.

 Men with naturally low levels of testosterone have lower sperm counts and quality than men with normal or high testosterone.

 So you would think that increasing your testosterone levels with TRT would improve fertility, right?

 Unfortunately, it is not that simple.
 TRT and fertility do not usually go hand-in-hand.
 Whilst the level of testosterone present in the testes is important for sperm levels, this testosterone is produced by the body, and not replaceable by TRT.